Skip to content

 3. Aider pair-programming

-4. Nous Code Editing agent
+4. Sophia Code Editing agent

-5. Nous Software Engineer agent
+5. Sophia Software Engineer agent

 Code Editing Agent